vertica/VerticaPy/EXAMPLE.md

-We only have 9 death.
-Let's try to understand why these passengers died.
+It looks like 9 passengers died.
+Let's try to understand why.

 ```python